nickjwhite/morpheus/doc/js.md

 cd emscripten && . emsdk_env.sh
 ```

-You can then (re)build morpheus with emscripten, using the normal
+You can then rebuild morpheus with emscripten, using the normal make
-make tools, with this command:
+tools, with this command:

 ```
 cd morpheus/src
+make clean
 emmake make CC=emcc all
 ```